compiled by Christopher Flaherty from various sources

 Tom Reed posted the "modern" ingredients for Diet Dr Pepper in the U.S. on November 23, 1998: "Carbonated water, caramel color, aspartame, phosphoric acid, artificial and natural flavors, sodium benzoate (preservative), caffeine.
 Phenylketonurics: contains phenylalanine."

-Dr Pepper contains 39.6 milligrams of caffeine in every 12-ounce can, according to the Caffeine FAQ maintained by Daniel Owen.
-The Dr Pepper company, however, claims two other amounts: 40.8 mg of caffeine per 12-ounce can, and 27.84 mg per 8-ounce serving.
-Regardless of which amount is correct, this is still a little more than Pepsi (37.2mg/12oz), a little less than Coca-Cola (45.6mg/12oz), and nothing compared to coffee, which could contain anywhere between 111 and 300 mg of caffeine in a 12-ounce serving, depending on how it's prepared.
+Prior to November 3, 2004, the Caffeine FAQ used to state that Dr Pepper contains 39.6 milligrams of caffeine in every 12-ounce can.
+The Dr Pepper company, however, currently claims that its soda contains 41 mg of caffeine per 12-ounce can.
+Regardless of which amount is correct, this is still a little more than the amounts currently stated by Pepsi (37.5mg/12oz) and Coca-Cola (34.5mg/12oz), and nothing compared to coffee, which could contain anywhere between 111 and 300 mg of caffeine in a 12-ounce serving, depending on how it's prepared.

 Yes, I've heard the "23 fruit flavors" of Dr. Pepper [sic] for years.
 I can tell you this is nonsense!
 I can't reveal the source (he'd get fired), but here is a list of some of the real flavoring ingredients: